franneck94/Vscode-C-Cpp-Runner/README.md

 ![FoundCompiler](./media/Settings.png)

 Based on the operating system and the compiler, there will be a *c_cpp_properties.json* file created in the local *.vscode* folder.
-There, the compiler path, the C/C++ standard and the include paths are synced with this extension.
+There, the compiler path, the C/C++ standard, and the included paths are **synced** with this extension.
 This file will be used by Microsoft's *C/C++* extension for intellisense.
 For more information refer to the official [documentation](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference).
 ![CCppConfig](./media/Properties.png)